Important Update: Wire Transfer to ISO 20022 on July 14, 2025

 We're Here to Help

-The Federal Reserve is adopting the ISO 20022 messaging standard for wire transfers, replacing the current Fedwire Application Interface Manual (FAIM) format.
-This change enhances global compatibility and streamlines wire processing.
+The Federal Reserve adopted the ISO 20022 messaging standard for wire transfers, replacing the former Fedwire Application Interface Manual (FAIM) format.
+This change enhanced global compatibility and streamlined wire processing.

 What is ISO 20022?

-The Federal Reserve Bank is implementing the ISO 20022 message format for its Fedwire Funds Service, which aims to enhance the efficiency of domestic and cross-border payments.
+The Federal Reserve Bank implemented the ISO 20022 message format for its Fedwire Funds Service to enhance the efficiency of domestic and cross-border payments.
 ISO 20022 is a globally recognized messaging standard that many financial institutions already use.

 As part of this update, you’ll see some changes in wire transfer terminology: